-The governmental funds report repayment of long-term liability payments as expenditures and the effect of premiums and discounts when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+The governmental funds report repayment of long-term liability payments as expenditures.
 Interest is recognized as an expenditure in the governmental activities when it is due.
 In the statement of activities, interest expense is recognized as it accrues, regardless of when it is due.
-The net effect of these differences in the treatment of bonds and related items is as follows:
+The net effect of these differences in the treatment of notes and capital lease payables and related items is as follows: